“Instagram is stupid” is the last text I got from my little sister 5 minutes ago.

 So let me just begin with an apology.

 But what if I don’t wanna be a brand?

 (Clenches teeth, closes eyes, and waits for atomic reaction).

 I dunno guys.

-You know, just wallflowerin’ it out in the general admission line, hoping someone notices me and asks me to join them inside where they’ll then introduce me to other influencers, partygoers.
+You know, just wallflowerin’ it out in the regular line, hoping someone notices me and asks me to join them inside where they’ll introduce me to other influencers, I mean, partygoers.

-Then like all parties, 32 mins in I’m like, “Why am I here?
-I wanna go home”.
+Then like all parties, 55 mins in I’m like, “Why am I here?
+I wanna go home.
+I hate clubs”.

-So I get ready to leave, grab my coat content with my life under a comfortable rock.
+So I get ready to leave, grab my coat content with my life from the comfort of my home

 But just as I’m about to step foot out the in-crowd and head towards the door I remember – –